frida/frida-website/_posts/2015-03-01-frida-2-0-0-released.markdown

 Enjoy!

-**Update: Frida 2.0.1 has now been released to remedy an iOS issue that slipped through the final testing.**
+**Update 2am:** An iOS issue slipped through the final testing, so we just pushed 2.0.1 to remedy this.

+**Update 11pm:** Thanks to your excellent feedback we found a critical bug when using Frida on Windows with certain iOS device configurations.
+Please upgrade to 2.0.2 and let us know if you run into any issues.